nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/index.md

 This tutorial is based on the [ANGUS 2017 GWAS tutorial](https://angus.readthedocs.io/en/2017/GWAS.html)

 !!!
-Prerequisits
+Prerequisites
     This tutorial requires some expertise in biology and fundamental genetics.
     We also very basic knowledge of the Unix Shell; the user must be comfortable with finding and opening the Mac Terminal window, navigating to specific directories and running pre-scripted commands in the terminal.

 **Table of contents**